poorna1995/RAG/README.md

 ### Let's build a Chat Application using the RAG System

 This project explores a **Retrieval-Augmented Generation (RAG)** for answering questions based on information extracted from a set of PDF documents.
-The primary goal is to create an intelligent Question-Answering (QA) tool that provides accurate, contextually-relevant responses derived directly from the uploaded documents..
+The primary goal is to create an intelligent Question-Answering (QA) tool that provides accurate, contextually-relevant responses derived directly from the uploaded documents.

 ### What is Retrieval-Augmented Generation (RAG)?